 Grant has more than 20 years of senior commercial experience in enterprise software.
 Prior to joining OmniSci he was the CMO of Anaplan from 2015 to 2017.
 Before that, he was the Global VP and GM of Integrated Marketing Management and CRM at Infor, following Infor's acquisition of Orbis, where Grant was CEO and co-founder.
 Grant also spent more than 10 years as the Managing Director and co-founder of marketing technology businesses Brand Manager and ProductBank.
 He holds a Bachelor of Commerce degree from the Australian National University.

 Ché is responsible for all sales, sales engineering and customer success teams globally.
-He was most recently President/COO at Neokami, a breakthrough Artificial Intelligence software company that was successfully acquired by Relayr.
-Previously, Ché led sales globally for Cisco Systems’ Data & Analytics Business Group, served as EVP of Worldwide Field Operations at Composite Software, and held senior management positions with BEA Systems, BroadVision and Deloitte Consulting.
+He was most recently President/COO at Neokami, a breakthrough Artificial Intelligence software company that was acquired by Relayr.
+Previously, Ché led sales globally for Cisco Systems’ Data & Analytics Business Group, served as EVP of Worldwide Field Operations at Composite Software, and held management positions with BEA Systems, BroadVision and Deloitte Consulting.
 He holds a Bachelor of Engineering from South Bank University, London.

 Alan is responsible for the company’s finance, accounting and administrative operations.
 He was most recently the VP of Finance and Administration at UnitedLayer, a hybrid hosting company with colocation facilities on the west coast.
 Alan has also held finance roles with Alta Devices, Leadis Technologies, Spansion, Advanced Micro Devices, and was a founder of PracticeFusion, the largest cloud-based electronic health records platform in the United States.
 He holds a master's degree in business administration and an undergraduate degree in accounting, both from San Francisco State University.